 Long, who graduated from Lakewood Ranch High School, served two terms as co-president of New College student government, was named a Kremlin Fellow in 2012 and was one of 15 college student leaders nationwide selected by the Russian Federation Federal Agency on Youth Affairs to travel to Russia to meet officials, business leaders and students.

 Last month, he traveled to South Korea and studied at Yonsei University as one of 40 American college students chosen by the Council on International Education Exchange.

 As a Truman scholar, Long will be awarded up to $30,000 for graduate study.
 He will also get priority admission and supplemental financial aid at certain graduate institutions.
 The scholarship includes 10-week internship in Washington, D.C.

-Long will join other Truman scholar recipients in Missouri this summer for a week-long leadership training program.
+Long will join other Truman scholar recipients in 33rd president's home state of Missouri this summer for a week-long leadership training program.
 After that, he will plan his internship over the course of the next few months.
 Long said he is leaning toward interning with the Office of Juvenile Justice and Delinquency Prevention.